will4skill/algo-review/README.md

 ![image](https://github.com/will4skill/algo-review/assets/10373005/00ba8c51-9752-4a58-a24b-de4198853b82)

 **Hint:** Similar to diameter, but when you calculated left and right max, if they are < 0, return 0.
 When updating global, include current node's value.
+NOTE: you use both left and right branches to update the global, but you only pass one branch to the parent.
+This is because the parent can't take both paths.

 ```python3
 class Solution: